Cowboys CB Carroll arrested on DWI charge

 The Cowboys signed Carroll to a three-year, $10 million deal in free agency that included $4 million guaranteed.
 He played for the Philadelphia Eagles from 2014-16, starting all 16 games for the first time in his career last season.
 He had one interception and 41 tackles.

 With the departures of Brandon Carr and Morris Claiborne in free agency, Carroll is expected to compete for a starting job.
-During last week's organized team activity, he worked out with the first team at right cornerback.
+During last week's organized team activities, he worked out with the first team at right cornerback.

-The Cowboys selected three cornerbacks in the recent draft, including second rounder Chidobe Awuzie and third rounder Jourdan Lewis.
+The Cowboys selected three cornerbacks in the recent draft, including second-rounder Chidobe Awuzie and third-rounder Jourdan Lewis.
 The Cowboys also picked Marquez White in the sixth round.
-Orlando Scandrick and Anthony Brown were major contributors last year and round out the top three corners on the roster at the moment with Carroll.
+Orlando Scandrick and Anthony Brown were major contributors last season and round out the top three corners on the roster at the moment with Carroll.

 Coach Jason Garrett praised Carroll's offseason work last week.